A Great Homemade Bird

 so many species, year-round.
 It's amazing how many of them really go after this

 formula - Bluebirds included.
-My current list of birds that go
+My current list of birds that love it includes 20+ local species, and I'm sure I've missed a few.

-though, plan on bringing it inside overnight as recommended in the
+raccoons, plan on bringing these indoors overnight as recommended in the

 recipe.
 I'm not kidding - Bears love this stuff, too!
 They've